WEMY

-WEMY is a Christian radio station broadcasting on 91.5 FM, serving the Green Bay, Wisconsin area.
+WEMY (91.5 FM) is a Christian radio station serving the Green Bay, Wisconsin area.
 The station's format consists of Christian adult contemporary music with some Christian talk and teaching.
 WEMY is also heard in the Manitowoc–Two Rivers area through a translator on 95.5.
 It is part of "The Family" radio network based at WEMI in Appleton.

 Prior to being a Christian radio station, 91.5 in Green Bay was established as WGBW, the radio station of the University of Wisconsin–Green Bay (UWGB), which later was absorbed into the Wisconsin Public Radio (WPR) network.
 The establishment of the higher-powered WHID (88.1 FM) superseded WGBW as a public station and led to the sale of the frequency to its present owners.

 History

 Early years

 When UWGB was founded in 1968, there was consideration of building a radio station on the campus, but the idea was not immediately pursued.
 However, by 1973, the project was revived.
 The 91.5 frequency had become available that January when the Wisconsin Educational FM Network, WPR's predecessor, replaced its transmitters at Suring (WHMD-FM) and Chilton with one transmitter on Scray Hill; at the time, the only Green Bay-centric opt-outs on the network were weather reports.
 On October 4, the Federal Communications Commission granted UWGB a construction permit for a new 3,000-watt radio station on the campus.
 It took longer than expected to acquire equipment and train students to run the new WGBW, which debuted August 26, 1974.
 Some of the equipment used came from the defunct Suring state transmitter.

 Offering a broad mix of "alternative radio" six days a week (expanding to Sundays in 1975), WGBW was among the stronger campus stations in the UW system, also airing coverage of UWGB athletics.
 Students were heavily involved in the operation; in 1979, one student's entire semester credit load at UWGB consisted of programming WGBW for six hours a day, which represented a major increase in the station's output.